The Golden Sammy is a hybrid breed that brings together the Golden Retriever and the Samoyed.

 Look specifically for those associations or groups that are dedicated to the breed.
-They will be more than happy to help you out as they do have the future of the breed firmly in their mind.
+They will be more than happy to help you out as they do have the future of the breed firmly in their minds.

 Next, contact the Dog Breeders Association for your country.

-They will often be able to assist you either by way of having a list of breeders, or being able to offer you the contact details for other people who could then help you.
+They will often be able to assist you either by way of having a list of breeders or being able to offer you the contact details for other people who could then help you.